braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 Starting May 1, 2023, Google Ads will no longer generate similar audiences, also known as "lookalike audiences", for targeting and reporting.
 Refer to [Google Ads documentation](https://support.google.com/google-ads/answer/12463119?) to learn more.
 {% endalert %}

 The Braze Audience Sync to Google integration enables brands to extend the reach of their cross-channel customer journeys to Google Search, Google Shopping, Gmail, YouTube, and Google Display.
 Using your first-party customer data, you can securely deliver ads based on dynamic behavioral triggers, segmentation, and more.
-Any criteria you'd typically use to trigger a message (for example, push, email, SMS, etc.) as part of a Braze Canvas can be used to trigger an ad to that user via Google's [Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en).
+Any criteria you'd typically use to trigger a message (for example, push, email, or SMS) as part of a Braze Canvas can be used to trigger an ad to that user via Google's [Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en).

 **Common use cases for syncing Custom Audiences include**:
 - Targeting high-value users via multiple channels to drive purchases or engagement.